ucladevx/class-recommender/README.md

 If you navigate to localhost in your web browser, you should see a sample page with a black background.

-If you clicke on the button, "Hello World!"
-Should be printed out to the console.
+If you click on the button, "Hello World!" should be printed out to the console.

 In addition if you look at your terminal output, you should see a recorded GET request for src